Hace Matthews. Jovday. Libra 26th, 2344 AA. 7:38 PM. Arroyo Athenaeum (East Cafeteria).

 Hace launched a wild, sorcery assisted haymaker at his father’s jaw.
 The split-second his knuckles made contact, he fired an urdic pulse, like the one he’d used to break Corton’s rib.
 But this time, he unleashed the full might of his wyrd.
 Síol’s head exploded into a plume of fae dust.

 Hace followed up with a roundhouse into his seemingly-decapitated torso, staggering him.
 He attempted to finish with a spinning back kick, launching his heel toward his father’s solar plexus.
 But even though the sidhe’s head had yet to finish reconstituting, Síol deftly sidestepped the stabbing kick and yanked Hace by the ankle, hyper-extended his leg.

-With terrible, remorseless grace, Síol drove an elbow into his son’s hip, violently dislodging the femoral head from its joint with a wet pop.
+With terrible, remorseless grace, Síol drove an elbow into his son’s hip, dislodging the femoral head from its joint with a violent, wet pop.
 The pain was so intense, Hace didn’t even feel himself hit the floor when his father released him.
 He screamed.

 “Well-struck,” Síol said, massaging his jaw as his head finished reforming.
 “But I didn’t summon you here on a whim, boy.
 And I don’t have the time for our usual games,” Hace barely heard him, blinded by hate and agony.
 Síol continued: “You’ve done well to enroll in the Athenaeum.
 It will provide early education and training suitable for one of your stature.
 But three years hence, you will be able to answer Summer’s sacred call.
 And you are needed.”

 “Go to hell!”
 Hace shouted.
 “I’d rather die before joining any of the fae, and I’d sooner swear myself to Winter out of spite than serve you!”

 Siol sighed heavily, dropping his mask of glibness for the barest moment.